kevinbazira/algori-blogger/README.md

 * Gutenberg plugin

 # Changelog

+= 1.1.2 - Mar 25 2019 =
+* Removed $ manipulation and added 'jquery' in the dependencies param for all scripts that need jQuery
+* Fixed all the added scripts to use jQuery instead of $ since WP Core jQuery is old and uses 'jquery' instead of '$'
+* Updated escaping functions to avoid double escaping html elements
+* Removed support for iframes from owl.carousel.js to be compliant with WordPress theme requirements
+* Removed theme-slug prefixes from third party assets to avoid plugins from loading the same script leading to improved performance
+* Changed theme license from GPLv2 to GPLv3 to support isotope
+* Updated POT file in languages folder

 = 1.1.1 - Mar 07 2019 =
 * Added support for centered content when sidebar is empty especially in Gutenberg